AppliedLogicSystems/ALSProlog/docs/docs/ref/cut.md

 ```
 ## DESCRIPTION

 Discards all choice points made since the parent goal started execution, including the choice points, if any, created by calling the parent goal.
-In the following two cases, a cut in `Condition` will remove all choice points created by the `Condition`, any subgoals to the left of the `Condition`, and the choice point for the parent goal.
+In the following three cases, a cut in `Condition` will remove all choice points created by the `Condition`, any subgoals to the left of the `Condition`, and the choice point for the parent goal.
 ```
 Condition = (Things, !, MoreThings)

-Condition -&gt; TrueGoal; FalseGoal
+Condition -> TrueGoal; FalseGoal

 call(Condition)
 ```